Danielavelz/Danielavelz/README.md

 I am passionate about turning data into meaningful insights that drive better decisions.
 I enjoy combining analytical thinking with practical solutions to improve processes and create value.

-In my free time, I enjoy playing games, recreating and developing game programs, and reading about games, philosophy, and finance.
+In my free time, I enjoy playing shooter games and solving puzzles.
+I also like recreating and developing simple game programs, creating pixel art with Python, and reading about philosophy and finance.

 ✨ *Let’s connect and build something impactful together!*